 Prerequisite – States of a Process in Operating Systems

-- (i).
-When a new process is created, operating system assigns a unique Process Identifier (PID) to it and inserts a new entry in primary process table.
+1. When a new process is created, the operating system assigns a unique Process Identifier (PID) to it and inserts a new entry in the primary process table.

-- (ii).
-Then the required the required memory space for all the elements of process such as program, data and stack is allocated including space for its Process Control Block (PCB).
+2. Then required memory space for all the elements of the process such as program, data, and stack is allocated including space for its Process Control Block (PCB).

-- Process identification part is filled with PID assigned to it in step (1) and also its parent’s PID.
+- The process identification part is filled with PID assigned to it in step (1) and also its parent’s PID.

 - The processor register values are mostly filled with zeroes, except for the stack pointer and program counter.
-Stack pointer is filled with the address of stack allocated to it in step (ii) and program counter is filled with the address of its program entry point.
+The stack pointer is filled with the address of the stack-allocated to it in step (ii) and the program counter is filled with the address of its program entry point.

 - The process state information would be set to ‘New’.

-- Priority would be lowest by default, but user can specify any priority during creation.
+- Priority would be lowest by default, but the user can specify any priority during creation.

-- (vi).
-Then the operating system will link this process to scheduling queue and the process state would be changed from ‘New’ to ‘Ready’.
-Now process is competing for the CPU.
+4. Then the operating system will link this process to the scheduling queue and the process state would be changed from ‘New’ to ‘Ready’.
+Now the process is competing for the CPU.

-- (v).
-Additionally, operating system will create some other data structures such as log files or accounting files to keep track of processes activity.
+5. Additionally, the operating system will create some other data structures such as log files or accounting files to keep track of processes activity.

-Processes are terminated by themselves when they finish’1 executing their last statement, then operating system USES exit( ) system call to delete its context.
-Then all the resources held by that process like physical and virtual memory, 10 buffers, open files etc., are taken back by the operating system.
-A process P can be terminated either by operation system or by the parent process of P.
+Processes are terminated by themselves when they finish executing their last statement, then operating system USES exit( ) system call to delete its context.
+Then all the resources held by that process like physical and virtual memory, 10 buffers, open files, etc., are taken back by the operating system.
+A process P can be terminated either by the operating system or by the parent process of P.

-- (i).
-When task given to the child is not required now.
+- When task given to the child is not required now.

-- (ii).
-When child has taken more resources than its limit.
+- When the child has taken more resources than its limit.

-- (iii).
-The parent of the process is exiting, as a result all its children are deleted.
-This is called as cascaded termination.
+- The parent of the process is exciting, as a result, all its children are deleted.
+This is called cascaded termination.